Phaedra (mythology): Phaedra is cursed by Aphrodite

 Similar to the more common version of the story, once Theseus reads Phaedra's letter and learns of his son's supposed sins, he prays to Poseidon to kill his son.
 Poseidon summons a huge bull to scare Hippolytus's horses into a wild frenzy.
 The horses drag Hippolytus to his death.
 Artemis is saddened by the loss of her devout follower and tells Theseus about the curse Aphrodite placed on his wife.
 The story ends with Theseus grieving the deaths of his wife and son.

 After death

-The Athenians maintained a shrine on the south slope of the Acropolis devoted to Aphrodite 'for Hippolytus'.
+The Athenians maintained a shrine on the south slope of the Acropolis devoted to Aphrodite "for Hippolytus".
 Pausanias writes that Phaedra and Hippolytus were buried close to each other, near to a racetrack where Hippolytus used to practice.
 He states that there was a myrtle tree that grew over her tomb.
 He intertwines her story with this species of tree, claiming that she would hide behind a myrtle while watching him practice.
 He writes that the Troezenians had a myrtle with all of its leaves pierced with holes, which they claimed were pierced by a pin in Phaedra's hair while she was watching.
+In Book VI of the Roman poet Virgil's Aeneid, Phaedra is one of the inhabitants of the "Mourning Fields" (Lugentes Campi), a region of the underworld visited by Aeneas.